PedroCristo/README-TEST/README.md

 ![Service Review - Update Review 1](./assets/readme/features/interactive_messages/watches_clocks_messages_edit_button.jpg)

-- When users are logged in to the website and they have previously posted a review they will see the Edit button at the bottom of their reviews <br>
+- When users are logged in to the website and they have previously posted a review they will see the "Edit" button at the bottom of their reviews <br>

 ### Service Review - Update Review 2